OpenIn v4.3 Browser Extensions Settings window For Developers

 })();

-If you feel like OpenIn is not the right tool for you, please take a look at alternatives.
+If OpenIn is not the right tool for you, take a look at these alternatives:

 - Choosy - paid.